(c) stock.adobe.com style= (c) stock.adobe.com

 About the Event

-In 1788, Wolfgang Amadeus Mozart composed his final symphony.
-To this day, we’re not entirely sure how he managed it: to create a masterpiece so perfect that for more than two centuries it has borne the same name as the King of the Gods.
-But why is it considered a masterpiece?
-To answer this question (and others), multi‐award‐winning author and historian Leah Broad, Vasily Petrenko (conducting the RPO at Cadogan Hall for the first time), and the entire Royal Philharmonic Orchestra join us to offer an entertaining look into the essence of Mozart.
-They’ll break down the symphony and show you how it works.
-And then they’ll put it back together and conclude the evening with a full performance.
-Whether you’re a die‐hard Mozart fan or a complete newcomer—it’s an experience that never fails to delight.
+In 1788, Wolfgang Amadeus Mozart crafted his final symphony.
+Even today, it's a mystery how he achieved such brilliance: creating a masterpiece so flawless that it has been associated with the King of the Gods for over two centuries.
+But what makes it a masterpiece?
+To delve into this question (and others), multi‐award‐winning author and historian Leah Broad, along with Vasily Petrenko (making his debut conducting the RPO at Cadogan Hall), and the entire Royal Philharmonic Orchestra, invite us on an engaging exploration of Mozart’s genius.
+They will dissect the symphony to reveal its workings.
+Afterwards, they'll reassemble the magic, concluding with a full symphonic performance.
+Whether you're a devoted Mozart enthusiast or a first‐time listener, it's an experience that unfailingly captivates.

-An entertaining one‐hour journey of discovery featuring insights and a full performance.
-This concert has no intermission.
+Enjoy a captivating one‐hour adventure of discovery with insights and a complete performance.
+This concert proceeds without an intermission.

 Program